Wedding on a Small Budget Ideas

 - Time your wedding off-season: You might be wondering, what are the cheapest months to get married?
 The typical wedding season is June-October.
 Not only is it more expensive to get married during this period, vendors will be booked up quickly so you’ll have less room to negotiate.
-Book your wedding between November-May.
+It’s cheaper to book your wedding between November-May.

 - Don’t have your wedding on a Saturday: Have it on a Friday or a Sunday.
 If you prefer to have a Saturday type wedding, you can schedule it for a long weekend Sunday (what we did and it was so much cheaper)!